 "Dr. Ruben Perczek’s powerful contribution is to each of us who wishes to be the very best at our skill while focusing on process rather than the outcome.
 If you wish to mentor youth to do the same, his work is even more compelling."

 NFL Player, Two-time Super Bowl Champion, ACC & SEC Football Coach of the Year

 Here's what you will learn...

 My mission is to turn the thinking about high performance upside-down.
-Having achieved world-class status as a young athlete, I know first hand the struggle youth go through and the impact these struggles have, if not managed well, can have on their quality of life long term.
+Having achieved world-class status as a young athlete, I know first hand the struggle youth go through and the impact these struggles can have, if not managed well, on their quality of life long term.

 As a result, I am fully dedicated to supporting high potential youth in sport develop in a healthy way so they can learn early on that their success in life is not determined by their achievements.
 It is not only possible to perform at a high level without the obsession of high achievement, but it is essential if we want to support our younger generation to enjoy sustainable and contributive lives after their athletic careers.

 This is why as a personal transformation psychologist/advisor to accomplished pro athletes and head coaches, I’ve dedicated my life’s work to researching and developing the transformational framework I called The 7 Roots of Potential™.

 This approach maximizes the young athlete’s performance but more importantly, leads them to enjoy healthier and more constructive lives long term.